Sadigjan: Contribution to the Azerbaijani music

-Improving the tar opened a new page in the history of the both: the instrument itself and of the Azerbaijani mugham art in general.
+Improving the tar opened a new page in the history of both the instrument itself and of the Azerbaijani mugham art in general.
 The changes made in the frets' location and, in general, in the structure of the instrument influenced the mugham fret system.
 This, in turn, led to changes in the art of mugham singing.
 The new style of the instrumental performance had an impact on the very manner of the khanende singing, since its performance was always accompanied by tar and kemancha.

 Sadigjan made significant innovations in the Azerbaijani mugham.
 He improved the “Segah” mugham by adding the tones of “Zabul”, and to the mugham “Mirza Huseyn Segah” - adding the tones of the “Mukhalif” mugham.
 He significantly improved the mugham "Mahur".
 According to some data, we are allowed to talk about him as a composer.
 To the mughams "Orta Segah" and "Bayaty Shiraz", Mirza Sadikh wrote the instrumental additions (ryang).
 The ryangs reached their highest development precisely after the reconstruction of the instrument carried out by Mirza Sadikh.
 Sadigjan and his students became the authors of many famous examples of this genre later being classified as classic.
 According to the art critic Fikret Abulgasimov, the songs he wrote, tesnifs, ryangs, those dedicated to the homeland, demonstrate the power of the folk art, this is clearly seen thanks to their aesthetic power of influence and deep vitality.

 In 1897, in Shusha, Mirza Sadikh taling an active part in the production of the “Leyli and Majnun” play, based on Fuzuli's poem with adaptations in the religious style “Shabeh”, he also engaged in its musical arrangement.
 The performance was staged at the Khandamirov Theater according to the script of Abdurrahim bey Hagverdiyev, the writer.
 The ensemble of Sadigjan performed the composition "Shebi-Hijran" for the choir.
 Many years later, Uzeyir Hajibeyov, who sang in the choir of this performance, recalled:

 Sadigjan is also known as the creator of several mughams.
 Before him, there was only one dastgah (the largest form of mugham) of the mugham "Mahur", later two forms of its performance appeared - "Mahur-Hindi" and "Orta Mahur".
 From the memoirs of the famous mugham performer Jabbar Garyaghdioglu: